Newsroom > DHHS News Release

 - Scrub all surfaces, including the backs of your hands, wrists, between your fingers and under your fingernails.

 - Rinse well.

-- Dry your hands with a clean or disposable towel.
+- Dry your hands with a paper towel or air dryer.

-- Use a towel to turn off the faucet.
+- Use a paper towel to turn off faucet if possible.